ushiboy/picmd/README.md

-pi-cmd
+picmd
 =====

-pi-cmd is a framework for creating applications that request and respond to AT commands using serial communication.
+picmd is a framework for creating applications that request and respond to AT commands using serial communication.

 Its main purpose is for use with Raspberry PI.